bovard/archon/README.md

 ```
 > archon -m -t
 ```
-Plays all the bots against each other on all the maps!
+Plays all the bots against each other on all the maps! (works with --host as well)

 ## Feature Requests
 1. Output to CSV